Brevard Philharmonic Announces ‘Donate Your Instrument’ Drive

 If you don’t have an instrument to donate, cash donations are also welcome to support the purchase of instruments or restore used instruments to playing condition.
 Please make checks payable to Brevard Philharmonic, with ‘DYI’ on the memo line.

-You may bring a band or orchestra instrument (no drums or guitars, please) to the Brevard Philharmonic office during box office hours: Monday, Wednesday & Friday, 12 to 2 pm.
-The office is located in the Looking Glass Realty building at 66 S. Broad St., Brevard, NC.
+You may bring a band or orchestra instrument (no drums or guitars, please) to the Brevard Philharmonic office during box office hours: Monday, Wednesday & Friday, 12 to 2 pm two weeks before each concert.
+The office is located at 521 North Broad St., Brevard, NC.
 The orchestra phone number is 828-884-4221; please call first to confirm the office is open.

-If you prefer, bring your instruments and/or cash donation to the next orchestra concert on Sunday, November 15th, 3 pm, at the Porter Center.
+If you prefer, bring your instruments and/or cash donation to the next orchestra concert at the Porter Center.
 You will receive a receipt for your donation.
 Brevard Philharmonic is a non-profit 501(c)(3) organization.